umbraco/UmbracoDocs/Fundamentals/Setup/Install/Unattended-Install-v10.md

 ### SQLite Example in appsettings.json

-Note that a value is configured for the key`umbracoDbDSN_ProviderName` to ensure usage of the `Microsoft.Data.SQLite` ADO.NET provider.
+A value is configured for the key`umbracoDbDSN_ProviderName` to ensure usage of the `Microsoft.Data.SQLite` ADO.NET provider.

 It is recommended that you make use of the values shown below for the `Cache`, `Foreign Keys` and `Pooling` keywords on your connection string.